 Why Does My FireStick Keep Restarting?

-Just like any other smart device, Amazon Fire TV Stick is a machine.
-And machines can malfunction due to hardware or software issues.
+Like any other smart device, Amazon Fire TV Stick is a machine.
+Machines can malfunction due to hardware or software issues.
 However, in FireStick’s restarting case, the first and most apparent culprit can be the wires providing power to the device.
 Without sufficient power, the device can face the issue.

-Next up, damaged operating system files can also play their part.
-For example, if your Amazon Fire TV Stick lost power during an update or for other technical reasons it didn’t get updated successfully, you can expect it to restart every once in a while.
-Similarly, too many installed apps can also cause your mini entertainment device to get stuck in a restarting loop.
+Next, damaged operating system files can also cause problems.
+For example, if your Amazon Fire TV Stick loses power during an update or doesn’t update successfully for other technical reasons, you can expect it to restart occasionally.
+Similarly, too many installed apps can also cause your device to get stuck in a restarting loop.

-Furthermore, your device can face a restarting malfunction due to interference from other HDMI devices connected with your display.
-Not to mention, if your Fire TV is in a cramped space, heating can also be a sensible explanation for the issue.
+Furthermore, your device can face a restarting malfunction due to interference from other HDMI devices connected to your display.
+If your Fire TV is in a cramped space, heating can also be a sensible explanation for the issue.

-Both at the software and hardware level, there are many possibilities behind the restarting issue.
-And only a certified Amazon FireStick expert can figure out what’s triggering the problem.
+Many possibilities at the software and hardware levels can cause the restarting issue.
+Only a certified Amazon FireStick expert can determine what’s triggering the problem.

 We admit that we aren’t certified Amazon Fire TV technicians.
-But that doesn’t mean we can’t try possible ways to fix the issue, right?
-So, we have divided the solutions into two parts, basic and advanced.
-We would recommend applying the basic fixes first and then moving on to the advanced ones.
+But that doesn’t mean we can’t try possible ways to fix the issue.
+Here, we have divided the solutions into basic and advanced.
+We recommend applying the basic fixes and moving on to the advanced ones.
+So, let’s begin.

 9 Basic Fixes If Your FireStick Keeps Restarting

-As mentioned above, we are first going to cover nine basic ways to troubleshoot the FireStick restarting loop problem.
+As mentioned above, we will first cover nine basic ways to troubleshoot the FireStick restarting loop problem.
 These fixes are external, meaning you won’t have to turn on your FireStick to apply them.
-So without further ado, let’s check out the solutions one by one.
+So, without further ado, let’s check out the solutions individually.

 Use Official Adapter & Cable